aaccurso/aaccurso.github.io/about.md

 ## Music

-I really enjoy playing the **keyboards** now and then.
+I really enjoy playing the **keyboards** every now and then.

-Here is a video of me playing _Rick Wakeman_, whom I fan of.

 {% include youtube.html videoId="T1KDl_nU0pU" %}

-You can listen to a few songs I recorded.
+_Here is a video of me playing Rick Wakeman_{:.is-centered}

+I also recorded a few songs for fun and uploaded them to SoundCloud.

-{% include soundcloud.html trackId="221493933" auto_play=true %}
+{% include soundcloud.html trackId="221493933" %}

 {% include soundcloud.html trackId="121709610" %}

-## Friends

-{% include youtube.html videoId="GlnLpYgN8oo" %}

 ## Soccer

+My favorite sport, which I like playing more than watching.

+In Argentina, I support Independiente, still known as _El Rey de Copas_.

+It may not be Barça, but Independiente has it's handful of international cups and a very rich history.

 [![Independiente](https://upload.wikimedia.org/wikipedia/commons/d/db/Escudo_del_Club_Atl%C3%A9tico_Independiente.svg){:width="100px" .is-centered}](https://g.co/kgs/ZAs9vj){:target="_blank"}

 ## Open Source

+I believe in contributing to the Open Source community.

+Here are a few examples of projects I open sourced.

 {% include github-repo-card.html name="phaser-state-transition-plugin" %}
 {% include github-repo-card.html name="grunt-bump-cordova" %}